 Length: 16 bit field.
-The total length of the value portion of the sub-TLV including sub-sub-TLVs.
+The total length of the value portion of the Sub-TLVs.

 Reserved: 8 bit field.
 Should be set to 0 and MUST be ignored on receipt.

 Flags: 8 bit field which define the flags associated with the SID.
 No flags are currently defined and SHOULD be set to 0 and MUST be ignored on receipt.